My Dear Kuttichathan

-Plot
+Malayalam Plot

 The character "Kuttichathan" is formed based on the specialties of a deity goblin popularly known as "Chathan" who is worshiped mainly in the south Indian state of Kerala.
-There are cruel magicians everywhere in the world.
-One of them is Karimbhootham (black magician), who enslaved an invisible spirit with his magic spells, whom he calls "Kuttichathan" ("Little Goblin" in English and "Chhota Chetan" in Hindi).
-Two boys and a girl befriend Kuttichathan by accident and release him from the grip of the magician.
+There are cruel sorcerers everywhere in the world.
+One of them is Karimbhootham, who enslaved an invisible spirit with his magic spells through a talisman, whom he calls "Kuttichathan" ("Little Goblin" in English and "Chhota Chetan" in Hindi).
+The cruel sorcerer wants the Kuttichathan to lay his hands on a treasure hidden and protected by magic.
+Two boys, Vijay and Vinod and a girl, Laxmi accidentally release Kuttichathan from the grip of the sorcerer and befriend him.

-On the way, Kuttichathan meets Ashish, a member of the police, who is after Karimbhootham.

 They understand that this Chathan is friendly to kids and is a very good friend.
 Therefore, the girl promises to keep Kuttichathan in her house for two reasons: one, her father drinks too much, so she wants Chathan, who is a very good magician, to make him come to his senses, as after her mother died, there is no one to control him; second, Chathan, despite being a small boy, also drinks a lot.
 He could drink and finish off all that her father drinks, thereby changing her father's attitude.

-At the same time, the cruel magician wants the Kuttichathan to lay his hands on a treasure.
-Even though the magician is the owner of the Kuttichathan, he is burnt and killed by the Chathan in the climax.
-Chathan then turns into a bat and flies away.
+Eventually Kuttichathan helps Laxmi reconcile with her redeemed father.

+But soon Karimbhootham recaptures Kuttichathan and forces him to find the treasure by threatening him to harm a captured Laxmi.
+Learning of this, Vijay and Vinod burns the talisman binding Kuttichathan.
+Freed from the talisman, an angry Kuttichathan burns and kills Karimbhootham.
+But as a price for destroying the talisman, Chathan is then turned into a bat and flies away.

+Hindi Plot

+Chetan is an innocent spirit placed in a temple.
+One night the temple priest's young daughter witnesses the urn containing Chetan being stolen by her father's disciple.
+The temple priest dies of grief and the daughter promises him that she will bring Chetan back.
+Even after many years, the disciple failed to completely enslave Chetan as he wants a treasure hidden by magic.
+But Chetan is accidentally released and befriended by two boys, Vijay and Vinod and a girl, Laxmi.
+Meanwhile the temple priest's now adult daughter with the alias Miss Hawa Hawaii locates the disciple and Chetan with the help of two good-natured thieves who were also after the treasure.
+As Chetan helps the children in many ways, the disciple recaptures Chetan and captures Laxmi (who was following the disciple to help Chetan).
+Eventually the temple priest's daughter frees Chetan from the disciple's control through her magic and Chetan kills the disciple.
+But as a price for killing his former master, Chetan is cursed and turned into a bat.
+Then the temple priest's daughter takes him back to fulfil her promise to her father.